NoelShin/Caffe-Install-MacOs-10.15-Catalina/README.md

  open .
 ```

 Open Makefile.config with texteditor.
 Copy all lines in Makefile.config file in this repository to your Makefile.config file.

 **Note**
 If your Python version is different with 3.7.6_1, you need to revise these two lines in Makefile.config.
-Change the bold parts accordingly.
+Change the ** ** parts accordingly.
 For example, If your Python version is 3.6, then python3.7m and 3.7.6_1 should be replaced with python3.6m and 3.6.

 ```
 PYTHON_LIBRARIES := boost_python3 **python3.7m**
 PYTHON_INCLUDE := /usr/local/Cellar/python/**3.7.6_1**/Frameworks/Python.framework/Versions/3.7/include/python3.7m
 			/usr/local/lib/python3.7/site-packages/numpy/core/include/numpy
 ```